 In the event of inclement weather, administration will make the decision based on all available information in conjunction with the Henry County Emergency Management Department regarding closings.
-School closings will be posted on the school website, school Facebook page (www.Facebook.com/ELCA1970), school Instagram page (elca chargers), and communicated via email and/or text.
+School closings will be posted on the school website, on the school Facebook page (www.Facebook.com/ELCA1970), and communicated via email and/or text.